- Edited by:

 How has been the evolution of the fair since de first edition?

 We had high notes and some crises, as every event I suppose, Spain for many years was in a difficult situation and this didn’t help us economically to grow fast, on the other hand, we had small but firm steps, giving us the strength to keep going without any economic support from the governmental institutions.
-JOYA is 100% private and we followed our ideas with the help of all artists, gallerists, collectives and schools that believed on us since the schuster-nicole-schuster-nicole-beginning-2016-2016.
+JOYA is 100% private and we followed our ideas with the help of all artists, gallerists, collectives and schools that believed on us since the beginning.
 JOYA as a team was always open for suggestions and intellectual support, and I have the feeling we growth as a collective, not only as a fair.

 What would be the criteria by which you have been working?

 The criteria is the key word for JOYA, this was the hallmark and goal since day one.
 Nowadays, if you want to start an event or a fair, you must do because you want to say something important, I mean, in internet you have all information you need, but you don’t have one thing: criteria.
 JOYA had in every edition an international jury made by specialists in art jewellery, which select the artists that will be part of the venue, and this gives us a very important base in which we define the event.
 Besides the artists, we are very careful with all elements that compose the program, since the poster, invitations, communication, catalog, venue, etc. For us the criteria are in every single thing we make, we try to be critical and analytical in order to improve and to make JOYA a special place to present special art jewellery.

 Why should I present my work in Joya?